cleardusk/3DDFA/readme.md

 ## Introduction
 This repo holds the pytorch improved re-implementation of paper [Face Alignment in Full Pose Range: A 3D Total Solution](https://arxiv.org/abs/1804.01005).
 Several external works are added in this repo, including real-time training, training strategy and so on.
 Therefore, this repo is far more than re-implementation.
 One related blog will be published for some important technique details in future.
 As far, this repo releases the pre-trained first-stage pytorch models of MobileNet-V1 structure, the pre-processed training&testing dataset and codebase.
 It is worth to note that the inference time is about **0.27ms per image** (input batch with 128 images) on GeForce GTX TITAN X. Why not evaluate it on single image?
-Because most time for single image is spent on function call.
+Because most time for single image is spent on function call.
 The inference speed is equal to MobileNet-V1 with 120x120x3 tensor as input, therefore it is possible to convert to mobile devices.

-**This repo will keep updating within my time, and any meaningful issues and PR are welcomed.**
+**This repo will keep updating in my spare time, and any meaningful issues and PR are welcomed.**

 Several results on ALFW-2000 dataset (inferenced from model *phase1_wpdc_vdc.pth.tar*) are shown below.
 <p align="center">